LilBr21/super-quiz/README.md

 This is a short quiz application made with React.
 User's goal is to guess the title of the movie represented by the set of emojis.
 During the game user can read up to 3 hints and score up to 10 points.

+All the needed data is fetched from the Firebase realtime database.

 This application is fully responsive.

 # Main technologies used: